 Make URLs readable with a glance.
 For example: mydomain.com/product-name not: mydomain.com/category/layer1/layer2/product-name and certainly not a string of random numbers and letters.

 One last tip: don’t forget that keywords still apply when considering URLs.
+As you can see from the graph below, keyword appearance in a URL greatly impacts your ranking.

 Another way to establish your authority online is through influencer marketing.
 It not only lends credibility to your story, but it also broadens your reach and creates better ROI.